Riviera Beach Council members express fear over another member's behavior

 "He disrupts the meeting with his temper," she said.
 "He jumps in their face.
 He disrespects the vendors when they come in here."

-WPTV's Ethan Stein spoke with McCoy over the phone on Wednesday afternoon, saying he can't speak about any accusations.
-However, people at Wednesday's meeting defended McCoy for getting angry after getting cut off from talking about a water report showing fecal bacteria.
+McCoy, who spoke with WPTV via telephone Wednesday afternoon, said he can't speak about any accusations.
+However, people at Wednesday's meeting defended McCoy for being angry after getting cut off from talking about a water report showing fecal bacteria.

 "This meeting is utterly ridiculous," a woman said.
-"What’s important is what he was talking about feces in the water.
-That’s what we should be having today.”
+"What's important is what he was talking about — feces in the water.
+That's the meeting we should be having today."

 City staff said the contaminated well water was filtered at the treatment plant and made clean, safe and drinkable by the time it reached people's homes.